akkilaa/residential-building-tasks/README.md

 ## Built around Telegram

-The only interface residents need is Telegram — an app most people already have.
+The only interface residents need is Telegram, an app most people already have.
 The bot posts to a shared group chat, so everyone sees the reminders and completions without needing to install anything extra.

 Tasks are confirmed with inline buttons.
 For multi-step tasks (like adding salt), the bot guides through a short follow-up to record how many bags were added, then automatically calculates the next due date based on that quantity.